You Earned a Ticket!

 What is a school?
 Before the COVID-19 pandemic, most would have answered this question without much hesitation as a physical place — a set of buildings a where kids and teachers meet for classes, then go home.
 This answer was never quite right, was it?

-An increasing number of communities are taking a broad view of the roles that a school can play in a community.
-This idea has a long history, often described as the community schools movement.
+Some communities take a broad view of the roles of schools — especially in years when the budget smiles.
 The general idea is that when schools coordinate the services of the education system with services from other organizations and agencies, the whole is greater than the sum of the parts.
-This video from Los Angeles County Office of Education explains the idea:
+It's a fragile concept with a long history, often described as the community schools movement.
+This video from Los Angeles County Office of Education explains:

 History of community schools

-Let's back up a little.
-The idea that schools must contend with the non-academic factors in students' lives is not new.
-A community school is a strategy for organizing support from many sources to address student and community needs.
-The heart of this strategy is to coordinate efforts among agencies that normally are not in the business of working together.
-The agencies are separately managed and separately funded.
-The proposal from Governor Newsom aims to coax these separate organizations into communication and alignment.
+A community school combines support from many sources to address student and community needs.
+The heart of this strategy is to coordinate efforts among agencies that are separately managed and separately funded, but that have some goals in common.
+Community schools programs aim to coax these separate organizations into alignment.

 Community Schools - Four Pillars.Four Pillars of Community Schools: Click to view the infographic from the Learning Policy Institute.